Boynton Primary School

 Spelling: Spellings are sent home on a Monday to be learnt for a test on Friday.

-Here is a timetable of a typical week in Class 3 - Autumn Timetable 2024
+Here is a timetable of a typical week in Class 3 - Summer Timetable

 Music will see us continuing to develop our skills of the 5 strands of the 'Model Music Curriculum' which are: performing, listening, composing, the history of music and the inter-related dimensions or elements of music.
 This term will focus in particular on duration, pitch, structure and timbre as we explore both tuned and untuned percussion instruments in order to play and improvise chords and melodies.
 We will also continue to incorporate other musical cultures into our curriculum through our music appreciation assemblies so our pupils learn to respect and value music from all over the world.